marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 That was my first mistake.
 Building a "static" website with Django is too cumbersome.
-You have to set up views, Jinja templates, run the server, get GitHub hooks for resetting the remote server when new commits are pushed, etc.
+You have to set up views, Jinja templates, run the server, get GitHub hooks for resetting the remote server in Digital Ocean when new commits are pushed, etc.

 Once the romantic view of a newbie blog-poster faded away, handling the whole apparatus to publish a note took more time than writing the note itself.

-At some point I had to make a switch before the website grew too far.
+At some point I had to make a switch before the website grew too big.

 My second take was to ditch the whole website and start from scratch using a static website generator.
 I decided to use Nuxt because I was using Vue at work and the whole set up looked simple to start with.

 It was nice in the beginning.
 I set it up with GitHub Pages.
-I only had to somehow get the static site that Nuxt creates via a cli command pushed to my git repo and GitHub handled the rest for me.
+I only had to get the static site that Nuxt creates via a cli command pushed to my git repo and GitHub handled the rest for me.
 That was a major improvement over the previous infrastructure.
 On top of that, I could do cool dynamic things with JavaScript being embedded and having the framework to interact with it.

-But I only had one blog post where I needed all of this.
+But I only had one blog post where I needed fancy JavaScript tooling.
 Soon it became a pain to maintain the website again.
 Publishing posts involved writing things in Vue and that was just not an ergonomic way to write regular prose.

-Also the framework kept being updated in backward incompatible ways.
-Handling versioning of Vue with all its JavaScript dependencies was a big pain point.
+Also the framework was a new technology, and maintainers were pushing updates that broke backwards compatibility.
+Handling versioning of Vue and Nuxt along with all their JavaScript dependencies was a big pain point and I had to give up at some point.

 ## Now

-Learning from these two past mistakes, my third attempt involved the following set of requirements:
+Learning from these two past mistakes, I put a hard set of requirements for my next (and hopefully final) website:

 1. Starting a post must be as easy as typing into a blank file.
 2. The website must be statically generated.
 And Fast.
 3. There should be little to none dependencies for generating the website.
+4. It needs to last for the next 10 years.

 The first requirement is satisfied by writing using markdown files.
-Writing this blog post looks like this:
+Writing this blog post in Neovim looks like this:

 ![markdown](markdown.png)